Kendall Jenner Rocks Sexy Lingerie On The Runway In Latest Instagram Photo

 Jenner’s hair is parted down the middle and styled straight in the photo, but it is the caption that has fans laughing.
 Kendall revealed that since walking the runway at the iconic show on Thursday night that she has had “so much pasta,” seemingly rewarding herself for looking so great on the catwalk by breaking her supermodel diet.

-Last week, Kendall joined other huge names in the modeling world, such as sisters, Gigi and Bella Hadid, Adriana Lima, Adam Levine’s wife Behati Prinsloo, Candice Swanepoel, Elsa Hosk, Jasmine Tookes, Josephine Skrive, Lais Ribeiro, Martha Hunt, Romee Strijd, Sara Sampaio, Stella Maxwell, and Taylor Hill.
+Last week, as the Inquisitr details, Kendall joined other huge names in the modeling world at the event.
+Some notable names participating included Gigi and Bella Hadid, Adriana Lima, Adam Levine’s wife Behati Prinsloo, Candice Swanepoel, Elsa Hosk, Jasmine Tookes, Josephine Skrive, Lais Ribeiro, Martha Hunt, Romee Strijd, Sara Sampaio, Stella Maxwell, and Taylor Hill.

-The women took the stage at the fashion show as musical guests such as The Chainsmokers, Halsey, Kelsea Ballerini, Rita Ora, Shawn Mendes, and The Struts all took the stage to perform while the models strutted their stuff on the runway.
+The women took the stage at the fashion show as musical guests such as The Chainsmokers, Halsey, Kelsea Ballerini, Rita Ora, Shawn Mendes, and The Struts gave their best performances.

-As previously reported by the Inquisitr, Kendall Jenner’s oldest sister, Kourtney Karashian, has been a guest at her house since last week.
-Kourtney and her three children, Mason, Penelope, and Reign, were all forced to evacuate their Calabasas home after the devastated Woolsey fire threatened to burn the mansion to the ground.
+As previously reported by the Inquisitr, Kendall Jenner’s oldest sister, Kourtney Kardashian, has been a guest at her house as of last week.
+Kourtney and her three children — Mason, Penelope, and Reign — were all forced to evacuate their Calabasas home after the devastating Woolsey fire threatened to burn the mansion to the ground.

-Kourtney immediately began staying with Kendall, and they two have been making the best of the situation.
-Over the weekend, the two sisters revealed via social media that they were engaged in “pancake wars,” and even had a pancake cook of to try to one up each other’s pancake cooking skills.
+Kourtney immediately began staying with Kendall, and the two have been making the best of the situation.
+Over the weekend, the two sisters revealed via social media that they were engaged in “pancake wars,” and even had a pancake cook-off to try to one up each other’s cooking skills.

 “It’s on b**ch,” Jenner tells Kardashian in a video posted to her story.
-In another video, Kendall asks her friend which set of pancakes looks better.
+In another video, Kendall asks her sibling which set of pancakes looks better.
 Jenner’s are seen in an array of sizes, while Kardashian’s are perfectly round and golden brown in color.

-Fans can see more of Kendall Jenner’s personal life when Keeping Up With the Kardashians airs Sunday nights at 9 p.m. on the E! network.
+Fans can see more of Kendall Jenner’s personal life as Keeping Up with the Kardashians airs Sunday nights at 9 p.m. on the E! network.